dbt-labs/docs.getdbt.com/website/docs/guides/customize-schema-alias.md

 | Production  |            |prod           | analytics     |prod.marketing.my_model\           |

-When Developer 1 and Developer 2 are checked out on the same branch, they will generate the same object in the data warehouse, but this should not be a problem as being on the same branch means that the code of the model will be the same for the two developers.
+When developer 1 and developer 2 are checked out on the same branch, they will generate the same object in the data warehouse, but this should not be a problem as being on the same branch means that the code of the model will be the same for the two developers.

 ### 4. Use a static schema for CI